Entry Forms & Fees

 Syllabus & Resource Manual

 The Syllabus is a list of all of the classes that a participant may enter.
 It is divided into sections by division – Piano, Vocal, Instrumental and Drama.
 Each class has a unique identifying number.
 Classes are specific to an age group, a study or grade level and/or to a genre.
-The Vocal, Piano and Instrumental Syllabi have been significantly revised, as of January 21, 2016.
-Most of the changes are to align ourselves with the Manitoba Music Festival Association, to which we now belong.
-The Drama Syllabus has been updated as of January 2018 as well to accommodate the addition of some Manitoba Provincial classes.
-The Vocal Syllabus was changed in February 2018 to remove the requirement for a Quick Study as a qualification for the Vocal Rose Bowl.
-In 2019 we added Anishinaabemowin Language Division to the Drama Syllabus.
+The Vocal, Piano, Drama and Instrumental Syllabi have been significantly revised, as of January 31, 2024.
+Most of the changes are to re-align ourselves with the Manitoba Music Festival Association, to which we belong.
+We’ve added a link, above, to the AMAF syllabus for your reference.

-The Resource Manual, which contains the full text of suggested drama selections, remains relatively unchanged from previous years.
+The Resource Manual, which contains the full text of suggested Drama selections, remains relatively unchanged from previous years.
 It is 334 pages, so we don’t recommend that you try to print the entire thing!
 A copy will be made available for reference at the Fort Frances Public Library.
 Once you open the pdf file, use the search option to find your grade level (for example, “Grade 6”), genre (for example, “Choral Speaking”) or style (for example, “Humorous Poetry”).
 Also keep in mind that for almost every drama class you can choose something totally unique by using “Own Choice”.
 The drama selections in our Resource Manual are some of our favourites, but they are suggestions only.
+This year we have also provided a separate document with the AMAF 2024 updated “Speech Arts Suggested Repertoire Lists”.
+The poems, prose readings, etc. listed in that document may be also be used by any soloist or group regardless of whether or not they are hoping to be recommended to the Manitoba Provincial Festival.
+Copies of those texts may be requested from the RRDFPA Committee by email or you may use AMAF Access Copyright license to reproduce copies from other sources (please refer to our syllabus for details regarding the AMAF Access Copyright License)

 If you have any questions regarding the Resource Manual or the revised Syllabus or notice typographical errors, please do not hesitate to contact us at rrdist.festival@gmail.com